oyvindstegard/audio-collection-tools/README.md

 on various criteria.

-For instance, by filtering on a genre regexp, you can automatically make genre-focused playlists of different music genres from a large collection.
+For instance, by filtering on a genre regexp, you can automatically make genre-focused playlists from a larger collection.

 See